freepiment/Piment-Css/README.md

 # Piment Css

-Piment is a css micro-framework made by Webmonster Antilles.
+**Piment CSS** is a css micro-framework made by Webmonster Antilles.

 Install the gulp package in your devDependencies
 ```